 1p per word for proof reading and editing texts and documents.

 Fees can be transferred using my bank details.

-My practice used to be based in N W London, but I can now take clients online from any areas of the country.
+I am London based.
 I use Zoom or Skype or WhatsApp for online clients.
 Or we can be in touch using the telephone.
 Usually one of these will work.